 You can set font size of the dimension displayed as well as the stroke weight (You can also set stroke as dashed since version 1.5) of the dimension line.
+For font size, you can choose between point / percentage of artboard height / percentage of artboard width.
 Their color can be set independently and you can click on the Copy Color button to copy the color set from font to dimension line, or vice versa .

 You can drag and drop color swatch from swatch panel (drag and drop from color libraries is not supported) onto the color field for labels, lines or label background to apply swatch color to them.
 Only solid color (RGB, CMYK or spot color) can be applied.
 You cannot manually input color code if you have applied swatch color to the color field.
 You can drag and drop another swatch to replace the color, or open the color picker to select RGB / Hex color.

 This will set the distance between the dimension line and the object.
 You can choose between pixel / percentage of artboard height / percentage of artboard width as the unit.

-You can set the end of dimension line to point to different parts of an object (outside, to the middle, to the end of the object or standalone to the object).
+You can set the end of dimension line to point to different parts of an object (outside, to the middle, to the end of the object, stop at the most out of objects or standalone to the object).

 You can also add a label background and set its color behind the value displayed in the dimension.